-What is the SMART Program?
+What is SMART Online?

 Effective intervention and protection of children and young people relies upon a sound understanding of the impact of abuse-related trauma, comprehensive risk assessment frameworks based on current research and an ability to implement support plans for children and young people that not only reduce the risk they are exposed to but also promote their recovery from the harm they have experienced.
 Risk and safety assessments need to be integrated into practice at every stage of intervention with a child or young person.